casper-ecosystem/cep-85/docs/using-casper-client.md

 </details>

-### Option 2: Query the `total_supply_of` entrypoint
+## Checking the Total Supply of a Token

-The following command will invoke the `total_supply_of` entrypoint of your instance of CEP-85, verifying the total supply of the provided token ID.
+The following command will query the `total_supply` dictionary of your instance of CEP-85, verifying the total supply of the provided token ID.

 ```json